 Our strongest initiative is our effort to use post-consumer recycled (PCR) materials in all our packaging.
 We can't guarantee that our packaging will be recycled, but we can do our part, insuring that the material it's made of will now have the chance of another life, rather than going to a landfill.

 Today, 90% of our high density polyethylene (HDPE) plastic bottles use a minimum of 80% PCR, made from milk bottles, and two of our newest products - InvatiTM Exfoliating Shampoo and Stress-FixTM Body Lotion - are packaged in 100% PCR HDPE bottles.
 By our calculation, it saves us over 600 tons of virgin plastic each year (HDPE, or PET).
 We also use PET from recycled soda and water bottles for many of our bottles and jars.
-Bottles with 80% or greater PCR make up 45% of all retail and professional packaging for Aveda.
+Bottles with 80% or greater PCR make up nearly 90% of all retail and professional plastic bottles for Aveda.
 The remaining packaging is either glass, which is frequently recyclable, or plastic tubes that are not yet accepted by municipal recycling programs.

 The Aveda packaging collected will be sorted to be recycled into reusable material, with the goal of making it into new Aveda packaging or accessories, thus helping to prevent Aveda packaging from going to landfill.
 All materials will be recycled, reused or burned for energy recovery.